 If it is necessary to miss class because of injury or illness, it is the student's responsibility to contact his or her professors.
-It is at the discretion of the professor whether an excused absence is granted.
+It is at the discretion of the professor whether to grant an excused absence.
 Information can be requested from the health center.
 Absences of more than three consecutive days should be reported to the Office of Student Affairs.

 Students who live in a residence hall and become ill in the evening or on a weekend should contact a resident assistant or hall manager.
-The assistants are trained in first aid and will make the appropriate referrals.
-Students who do not live in a residence hall should contact Student Health Services or the nurse directly.
+The assistants are trained in first aid.
+For nonemergency care, you can be seen at Prompt Care in Lawrence, 3511 Clinton Pkwy Pl #B, 785.838.1500, at the student’s expense.
 If immediate emergency care is needed, dial 911 for Douglas County Sheriff’s Emergency Service, 24 hours a day.